fahmid267/task/README.md

 - Static data sharing enables the pages, along with the e-ticket to display the selected flight and passenger's data.

 - After the above steps, the dark mode option was built inside the drawer widget.

+## To view available flights:
+  1. Select One-Way trip
+  2. Select from = Dhaka
+  3. Select to = New York
+  4. Select date = 10 Dec, 2025
+  5. Select class = Economy

+  ** Other combinations will not show any available flights as there is no data for them